openstack/neutron/doc/source/admin/config-logging.rst

    .. note::

-       Fwaas v2 log is currently only supported by openvswitch, the firewall logging driver of linuxbridge is not implemented.
+       Fwaas v2 log is currently only supported by openvswitch.

 #.
 To enable logging service for ``firewall_group`` in Layer 3, add
    ``fwaas_v2_log`` to option ``extensions`` in section ``[AGENT]`` in